salernolabs/rescuegroups/doc/request/AnimalsMeetRequests/readme.md

         ->addField('someOtherObjectField');

     $result = $api->executeRequest($query);
 ## View
 Performs animalsMeetrequests.view query.

 ### Example Query

     $query = new \RescueGroups\Request\Objects\AnimalsMeetRequests\View();

+    $query->setmeetrequestID("Meet Request ID");

     $result = $api->executeRequest($query);

 ## Add
 Performs animalsMeetrequests.add add query to create an instance of an object.
-Uses classes of type [\RescueGroups\Objects\AnimalsMeetRequest](../../src/Objects/AnimalsMeetRequest.php) as input to create a record.
+Uses classes of type [\RescueGroups\Objects\AnimalsMeetRequest](../../../src/Objects/AnimalsMeetRequest.php) as input to create a record.
 The ID field is ignored.
 You may specify multiple objects to create multiple records in one request.

 ### Example Add Query